rohitkotha10/Eisen/README.md

 OpenGL Application.

 ## Build Instructions
+- You will need `Visual Studio 2022` with `C++` Desktop Environment to Build this Solution.
-Build Solution and set any of the projects other than Eisen as startup project to test it.
+- Build the solution and then select one of the projects as a startup project to test it.

+## Examples and Projects
+- Chess
+- Life

+## Ideas and Tasks
+- 3D
+- Batch renderer
+- Sound for games
+- UI implementation

 ## Third Party Libraries and Dependencies
 - glfw